Why are proteins so important to your child’s health? And what makes GENTLE OPTIPRO® the right choice for your child’s needs? The answers are simple.

 Proteins: The building blocks of the brain, muscles and body

 Research shows that proteins are one of the most important nutrients for your child’s growth and development and contribute to the building of their brain, muscles and body.3-8

 The quality and amount of proteins your child receives now can help build a strong foundation for future health.3-8

 The right protein can help the development of both the immune and digestive systems and also lead to healthy weight gain.3-10

 You want to make the right choice early on.

-At the heart of NAN® SUPREME H.A.
-3 formula, Gentle OPTIPRO® proteins are crucial elements your child needs to build healthy foundations.2,6-8
+At the heart of NAN® SUPREME PRO 3 growing-up milk, GENTLE OPTIPRO® proteins are crucial elements your child needs to build healthy foundations.2,6-8

 Get full access to expert-backed nutrition support